 Add page objects to AI spiders#

-In this chapter of the Zyte AI spiders tutorial, you will add custom code to AI spiders.
+In this chapter of the Zyte AI spiders tutorial, you will extend AI spiders with custom code.

 AI is not a perfect solution.
 Eventually, you will find that it does not extract some specific field from some specific website the way it should.
 And you do not need to wait for us to fix it if you are in a hurry, AI spiders are designed so that you are always in full control.